Import User Accounts from a CSV File

 /p value

-Specifies the scope for exporting AD objects.
+Specifies the scope of objects to export.
 Available values are:

-If this parameter is omitted, the BASE will be used by default.
+If the parameter is omitted, BASE is be used by default.

 /a attrlist

-Specifies a comma-separated list of AD object properties that will be exported.
+Specifies a comma-separated list of AD object properties to export.

 /lbs value

-Specifies the way line breaks will be inserted in the result file while exporting
+Specifies the way line breaks will be inserted in the result file.
+Possible values are:

-If this parameter is omitted, WIN will be used by default.
+If the parameter is omitted, WIN is used by default.

 /page size